Kong/kong-portal-cli/README.md

 Environment variables are useful for scripting as well as temporarily overriding particular settings.

 Available environment variables include:
-  - `KONG_ADMIN_URL` Kong Admin URL the CLI should target for uploading files
+  - `KONG_ADMIN_URL` Kong Admin URL the CLI should target for uploading files.
-  - `KONG_ADMIN_TOKEN` Kong Admin Token token used to authenticate with the Kong Admin API
+  - `KONG_ADMIN_TOKEN` Kong Admin Token token used to authenticate with the Kong Admin API.

 ## Contributing

 For problems directly related to the CLI, [add an issue on GitHub][cli-support].